aryadaroui/Favy/readme.md

 # Favy

-A simple, cross-platform photo gallery organizer.
+A simple, cross-platform photo organizer.

 Quickly go through your photos, rate them, and filter them in your filesystem.